-"Description of Suit Period of Limitation Time from when period begins to run 137.
-Any other application for which no period of limitation is provided elsewhere in this Division.
-Three years.
-When the right to apply accrues."
+137. Any other application for Three which no period of years. apply accrues." limitation is provided elsewhere in this Division.

-33. A plain reading of the aforesaid Article would indicate that the period of limitation in cases covered by Article 137 is three years and the said period would begin to run when the right to apply accrues.
+- 33. A plain reading of the aforesaid Article would indicate that the period of limitation in cases covered by Article 137 is three years and the said period would begin to run when the right to apply accrues. - 34.
+The starting point of limitation under Article 137 according to third column of the Article is the date when 'the right to apply arises'.
+This